 Hi, everyone!

-I have another blue Christmas card to share today using the Little Snowman Agenda stamp set from Mama Elephant.
-These are tiny and oh, so adorable.
+I’ve got another blue Christmas card with the adorable snowmen from the Little Snowman Agenda stamp set from Mama Elephant.

 I had loads of diecut squares left over from my previous card, they were the interior pieces of the stacked frames I used.
 Instead of letting them go to waste, I thought I’d put them to good use.
 I took four squares and mounted them to my blue snowflake panel using 1 mm foam squares.
 Believe it or not, but this was the part that took the longest.
 Getting them centered perfectly near the top with equal spacing between them all and equal distances to both sides and the top of the panel took…. well, it felt like forever.
 With this kind of design, though, you have to get it just right, or it’ll throw off the balance of the entire card.
 They’re equally distanced down to 1/32″, that’s about as good as it gets.